iancleary/modeling-app/README.md

 ## Tools

-> The tools are in the recommended installation order.
+> The tools are in the recommended installation order (as rust requires the Microsoft C++ Build Tools, at least the minimum install).

 * Bun (via npm)
   * [NPM via nvm-windows](https://github.com/coreybutler/nvm-windows/releases)